nickjbrowning/cscs-docs/docs/access/ssh.md

 [](){#ref-ssh-faq}
 ## Frequently encountered issues

-??? warning "too many authentification failures"
+??? warning "too many authentication failures"
     You may have too many keys in your ssh agent.
     Remove the unused keys from the agent or flush them all with the following command:
     ```bash